 Material not being fully molten can prevent the screw from turning.
 When the screw can't move, the motor current starts to increase until it reaches 9000mA.
 After this, the machine turns off.
 To ensure the material is fully molten, we prescribed a specific methodology to work with the filament maker.
 This methodology is described in the following article.

 2. Incompatible material remained in screw

 When an inappropriate material is left in the filament maker, it might completely paralyze the screw.
 The most common material that causes this issue is PEEK.
-The following article, “Hardened PEEK in the extruder (see more),” describes what might help remove the material and make it possible to get the screw rotating again.
-If this is not effective, you need to contact email@example.com
+The following article might help you unclog the barrel and let the screw spin.

 3. Hardware issue